Gamith96/wedding-planner/README.md

 Materiaize-sass for user interface and design

+We tried to integrate Twilio for SMS

 #### Unsolved problems
-We tried to integrate Twilio for SMS, but weren't able to get it working
+Learning git - we were able to all make it work for us and share our code, but we'd like to practice more

-Pushing to Heroku was a challenge, and is still in progress
+Pushing to Heroku - still in progress

+Authorization requests in ajax within rails